GordeyTsy/kubernetes-defaults/README.md

 Opinionated kubeadm bootstrap plus a grab‑bag of cluster modules and mesh tooling.
 Use `bootstrap-master.sh` on a fresh Ubuntu host to bring up a control-plane and apply the bundled modules.

 ## Layout
 - `bootstrap-master.sh` — thin wrapper around `k8s-bootstrap/bootstrap.sh` for end-to-end control-plane bootstrap.
-Installs runc + containerd (latest upstream by default), kubeadm/kubelet/kubectl (latest stable from pkgs.k8s.io by default), deploys Calico, and applies selected modules (`dns gpu registry storage vless-mesh` by default; add `--with-ph-network` to include `ph-network`).
+Installs runc + containerd (latest upstream by default), kubeadm/kubelet/kubectl (latest stable from pkgs.k8s.io by default), deploys Calico, and applies selected modules (`dns gpu registry storage vless-mesh` by default).
 - `k8s-bootstrap/` — bootstrap logic and host-prep notes; `bootstrap.sh` contains the main flow, `dev/setup.sh` has the LUKS + systemd-nspawn experiment.
 - `gpu/` — NVIDIA support: installs the device plugin DaemonSet + RuntimeClass, expects nodes labeled `nvidia.com/gpu.present=true` (labeling is auto-done by bootstrap when a GPU + toolkit are detected).
 - `dns/` — dnscrypt-proxy Deployment + Service, CoreDNS patched to forward to it with fallback 8.8.8.8.